Many or all companies we feature compensate us. Compensation and editorial

 Gold IRA Fees: How to Calculate the Costs

-Only a self-directed IRA can hold physical gold, and that gold must be stored at an approved depository.
-Both requirements result in fees beyond what you’d pay for a typical traditional or Roth IRA.
+Gold IRAs allow you to take advantage of valuable tax benefits, but they need to be set up and maintained according to IRS regulations.
+Only a self-directed IRA can hold physical gold.
+This gold must be stored at an approved depository, which results in fees beyond what you’d pay for a typical traditional or Roth IRA.

 These fees shouldn’t deter you from opening a gold IRA, but it’s smart to take the time to understand what costs are involved and how to minimize them.
 In the guide below, we will unravel the details of gold IRA fees you might encounter.